-These days, when it seems like we read about some new hack or data breach every few months (each one bigger than the last), the need for encrypting digital documents is becoming more important than ever.
+These days, when it seems like we read about some new hack or data breach every few months (each one bigger than the last), encryption is becoming more important than ever.

 What is Document Encryption?

 Encryption is the process of encoding a document or data so that only individuals with access to a secret key, password, or token can open and decrypt (make readable) the information.
-Encryption is used to protect documents and data in transit and at rest from being accessed by unauthorized users and is one of the most effective ways to achieve data security.
+It provides protection to digital materials in transit, at rest, and in storage from being accessed by unauthorized users and is one of the most effective ways to ensure data and document security.

 Why Encrypt Documents?

 While encryption doesn’t guarantee protection, it does add a layer of security that makes it more difficult for hackers to use the stolen data.
-That’s why a good document scanning company takes extra measures to encrypt all of its clients’ digital documents and data at multiple steps throughout the production and delivery processes.
+That’s why professional scanning services take extra measures to encrypt all of its clients’ digital documents and data at multiple steps throughout the production and delivery processes.

 These types of security steps include: